Michelle Legge

 • The letter will then include a table summarising the proposed adjustments to your tax return(s).

-• You have 21 days to respond to the notice and gives you a direct contact at the SARS Crypto Unit.
+• You have 21 days to respond to the notice, and you're given a direct contact at the SARS Crypto Unit.

 Who will receive a crypto tax letter from SARS?

-Anyone who the SARS believes to be avoiding crypto taxes or who they think has previously avoided crypto taxes may receive a letter.
+Anyone whom the SARS believes to be avoiding crypto taxes or who they think has previously avoided crypto taxes may receive a letter.

 What should I do if I receive a SARS crypto tax letter?